Summit for Democracy: Day 1

 With opening remarks from United States President Joe Biden, the New Zealand Prime Minister Jacinda Ardern made remarks about bolstering democratic resilience in the age of COVID-19 followed by panel discussions.
 Next topic was about preventing corruption since the conference coincided with the two-day International Anti-Corruption Day and Human Rights Day.

 Day 2

 Discussions about protecting human rights considered the issue of empowering human rights defenders and independent media.
 During the intersession remarks, Hong Kong democracy activist Nathan Law made a speech.
 Discussions about strengthening democratic institutions and preventive measures to stop authoritarianism from happening were held.
 Threats to democracy in the digital age were also discussed regarding digital surveillance.
 The day ended with closing remarks from Biden.

+2nd summit in 2023

+The summit was held in hybrid fashion March 28-30 online and across the capitals of the United States, Costa Rica, Zambia, Netherlands and the Republic of Korea.

+3rd summit in 2024

+The summit was held in hybrid fashion March 18–20.
+The first two-day sessions were held in Seoul, the capital of South Korea.
+The last day of the summit was held virtually.
+South Korean President Yoon Suk Yeol served as the Chair of the Summit.

 List of invited participants

 1st summit in 2021

-The United States invited itself and the following countries and territories, incl.
-Japan, to attend the summit.
+The United States invited itself and the following countries and territories to virtually attend the summit.
+Leaders could give a short virtual opening remarks to the participants, for example British Prime Minister gave a three-minute speech.

 Criticism

 The summit's guestlist was criticized for inviting participants based on the political interests of the United States, not on its democracy ratings.
 University of Sydney politics professor John Keane said the guestlist was a "cynically drawn up, bureaucratically crafted, agency-structured invitation list that includes states that by any measure are falling way down the democracy rankings or aren't democracies at all".

 Philippine President Rodrigo Duterte, accused of crimes against humanity, accepted President Biden's invitation to join the Summit for Democracy.
 According to ICHRP Chairperson Peter Murphy, "Duterte’s reign of terror and mass murder, which have provoked an ICC investigation of crimes against humanity, would seem to disqualify him from providing advice on anything except fascist populism, repression and human rights violations."